 In this post, we explore a few common scenarios.

 When Do You Tip a Piano Tuner?

+Tuning a piano regularly is an essential part of piano maintenance.
 In general, it is not customary to tip the piano tuner.
-However, there are several situations you may want to consider tipping the technician.
+However, there are several situations in which you may want to consider tipping the technician.